benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 <br/>

 #### Causation
-In an article in the _"New York Times"_  [^5], Data Scientist, Dr. Ming said of the algorithms she is now building for Gild: _"Let’s put everything in and let the data speak for itself"_.
+In an article in _"The New York Times"_  [^5], Data Scientist, Dr. Ming said of the algorithms she is now building for Gild: _"Let’s put everything in and let the data speak for itself"_.

 Big data produces correlates, uncovers trends and probabilities, and finds weak bonds between data.
 "A correlates with B" however, is not a legitimate form of argument as data can never _"speak for itself"_ because it is strictly quantitative.
 Correlation is simply not enough.
 Without causation there is no evidence to support any correlate (in big data or otherwise), and can lead one to believe something that is not true.
 A patently ridiculous example  [^6] of this has been compiled by Tyler Vigen which shows a 99.2% correlation between suicide by hanging, strangulation and suffocation in the US, and spending on science, space and technology.